devonfw-tutorials/katacoda-scenarios/jump-the-queue/step1.md

 Now you can start the server.
 `mvn spring-boot:run`{{execute}}

-You can't use this terminal any more because it runs the server.
+You can't use this terminal anymore because it runs the server.